 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Rhabdomyosarcoma.
 To see other pages, use the colored boxes on the right side of your screen.
 Think of those boxes as a roadmap to this full guide.
 Or, click “Next” at the bottom of each page.

 Soft tissue sarcoma is a cancer that develops in the tissues that support and connect the body.
 It can occur in fat, muscle, nerves, tendons, joints, blood vessels, or lymph vessels.
 Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.
 In general, sarcoma is uncommon, accounting for about 1% of all cancers.

-Rhabdomyosarcoma is a type of soft tissue sarcoma (STS) that begins in mesenchymal cells (immature cells that normally become muscle).
-It develops in a type of muscle called striated muscle.
+Rhabdomyosarcoma is a type of soft tissue sarcoma (STS) that begins in mesenchymal cells, which are immature cells that normally become muscle.
+This disease develops in a type of muscle called striated muscle.
 Striated muscles are the skeletal voluntary muscles, which are those muscles that people can control.
-Rhabdomyosarcoma is most often found in children and young adults.

 Rhabdomyosarcoma can occur anywhere in the body: